 Through the aggregation of domestic storage devices, the Pete Project aims to offer that 1MW of capacity to the National Grid.
-When there is too much power, the batteries and hot water tanks will charge/heat; when there is too little, the batteries can provide power to the grid and the tanks will stop heating.
+When there is too much power, the batteries and hot water tanks will charge/heat; when there is too little, the batteries can provide power to the grid.

 We hope the Pete Project will pave the way for a cleaner, fairer energy system, where households can directly benefit from helping to reduce the strain on the grid.